-Our Entity Business and Taxation team are experts in both provisional tax and the AIM method.
+Our Entity Business and Taxation team are experts in both provisional tax and the Accounting Income Method.
 We use systems that have AIM functionality and fully support the AIM method.
 For contractors looking to adopt AIM, contact our EBAT team for more information.

 Entity Business and Taxation (EBAT) is a division of Entity Solutions Group.
 Our team is made up of chartered accountants specialising in tax for independent contractors in New Zealand.
 We can assist you with tax, insurances and getting the most out of being an independent contractor in New Zealand.
 Check out our tailored packages for more information around the services we provide to independent contractors.